 Gas topping damages your car's vapor filtering system

 One reason why gas topping is bad is that it damages the vehicle.
-How could having more fuel does more harm when the car runs on it anyway?
+How could having more fuel do more harm than good when the car runs on it anyway?
 Cars use a vapor collection system, which is designed to reduce harmful emissions coming out of the tailpipe.

 A carbon filter serves to catch vapors wafting from the fuel tank, and overfilling the tank poses a risk of liquid fuel entering the filter canister, shortening its lifespan.
 Replacing a damaged carbon filter is not cheap, costing anywhere between under Php 10,000 and over Php 70,000.